jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 ## The Strong Copyleft Cookie

-For some creators, weak copyleft is a step in the right direction but doesn’t go quite far enough in some circumstances.
-A weak copyleft license ensures that the cookie recipe itself is shared with recipients but its requirements do not extend to a greater product which is based upon the cookie recipe.
-Is frosting completely independent from the cookie it tops?
+For some creators, weak copyleft is a step in the right direction but doesn’t go quite far enough.
+A weak copyleft license ensures that the cookie recipe itself is shared with recipients of the cookie but its requirements do not extend to a greater product which is based upon the cookie recipe.
+Just as the cookie is made of ingredients, it can also become an ingredient itself in a larger recipe.

 ![Ice Cream Sandwich](/assets/img/Ice_Cream_Sandwich.jpg)

- A strong copyleft license extends the reciprocal sharing requirement of weak copyleft to cover not only the cookie itself but.
-In the abstract, a recipe is merely an instruction for collecting a set of ingredients, combing them in specific way, and treating that combination with a particular process that transforms it into something greater than the sum of its parts.
-Just as the cookie is made of ingredients, it can also become an ingredient itself in a larger recipe.
+ Is frosting completely independent from the cookie it tops?
+What about the ice cream in an ice cream cookie sandwich?
+A strong copyleft license extends the reciprocal sharing requirement of weak copyleft to cover any and all recipes which are based on the cookie recipe even if the cookie itself is only one part of it.

 # FOSS in Practice
 Now that we’ve got a sense of the broad categories of FOSS licenses lets take a quick look at  how a program can be impacted by the preexisting FOSS tools it is based on.